Eddie Mottau: Career

-In 1971, Mottau was invited to join bassist/producer Jim Mason to play guitar and co-produce the first solo album of Noel Paul Stookey.
+In 1971, Mottau was invited to join bassist/producer Jim Mason, producer of the bands Poco and Orleans, to play guitar and co-produce the first solo album of Paul Stookey, best known as a member of Peter, Paul and Mary.

 Mottau's first solo album, No Turning Around, was released in 1973 on MCA Records.
 The album was produced by Stookey, and featured jazz great Jerry Mulligan.
-No Turning Around was re released by MCA Records in Japan in 2001.
+No Turning Around was re -released by MCA Records in Japan in 2001.